-Therefore, if you placed a bet of £20 on Manchester United with a handicap of -0 and -0.5, then your wager will be separated into two £10 bets at the same odds.
+For example, if you placed a bet of £20 on Manchester United with a handicap of -0 and -0.5 (-0.25 in quarter point terms), then your wager will be separated into two £10 bets at the same odds.
 It is worth noting that a zero goal handicap in Asian Handicap betting is much like the Draw No Bet market.
 It means that there must be a winner, or all bets are voided.

 What Does the Asian Handicap Market Look Like?

 The Asian Handicap betting market will look very similar to the handicap betting market but as mentioned, there will be incremental rises in the lead or deficit you can give a side.

 Barcelona vs Villarreal – La Liga – Asian Handicap Betting Market

 |Team Backed||Asian Handicap||Odds|